-8 NYCRR Section 155.17 (b)(15) & (16) - requires the designation of an emergency response team (ERT), other appropriate response teams, and a post-incident response team (PRT).
-The following tables are provided for the documentation of the school's ERT and PRT:
+8 NYCRR Section 155.17 (e)(2)(ii) - requires the designation of an emergency response team, other appropriate response teams, and a post-incident response team.
+The following tables are provided for the documentation of those teams your schools ERT and PRT, please add additional tables if other response teams are utilized.